Samsung/LPVS/doc/docs/user-guide/config/database.md

 When a new license is detected by LPVS, it will be added to the table `lpvs_license_list` with `license_usage` status set to `UNREVIEWED`, indicating that it has not been reviewed yet.

+!!! info

+    Sample MySQL dump file is located in the [repository](https://github.com/Samsung/LPVS/blob/main/src/main/resources/database_dump.sql) and can be used as a reference.